oxBinaryBrain/E-commerce/README.md

 ### Backend:
 - Node.js (optional if backend is included)
 - Express.js
-- MongoDB / Firebase (optional for database)
+- MongoDB / Firebase / Supabase (optional for database)

 ### Deployment:
 - Vercel (for hosting)